Donskoy-Andrey/Diffusion_Competition/README.md

-# Competitive task on supercomputer practice
+# Competitive Task

-## Formulation of the diffusion problem
+## Formulation of the Diffusion Problem
 The solution of the non-stationary diffusion equation with unknown U is considered:
 ```math
 U = U(x, y, z, t):